nginx/unit-docs/source/troubleshooting.rst

    .. tab:: Running From Docker Images

-      To enable debug-level logging when using our Docker :ref:`images
+      To enable debug-level logging when using our :ref:`Docker images
       <installation-docker>`:

       .. subs-code-block:: console